hhvm/hhvm.com/_posts/2021-04-14-removing-implicit-coercions.markdown

 tl/dr: we’re doubling down on removing surprising implicit (and some explicit) coercions from the language.
 So far we

-* removed object → num conversion (it now throws an exception)
+* very close to having object → num conversion trigger exceptions
 * have pieces in flight for the removal of coercions due to string interpolation/concatenation, mathematical operations (including bitwise), and pre/post increment/decrement
 * have concrete plans for comparison operators, the (in)equality operators, and switch statements.